Chibale Zambia: types of spirit possession

 The possessing spirits are mupashi, the spirits of dead people from the area.

-The songs they bring are educating/informing (kufunda) covering many subjects.
+The songs they bring are educational or informative (kufunda), covering many subjects.
 See, for instance, the overview of the subjects of the 75 new songs that the Ciwila medium Kansenkele brought at one Ipupo.
 The dancing is to attract people to listen and learn the song texts through singing while watching.

 Forms of Ciwila possession

 There are three forms of Ciwila possession.
-Until now we have discussed Ciwila mediumship linked to the central local cults of old.
+Until now, we have discussed Ciwila mediumship linked to the central local cults of old.
 When such a medium is famous and people invite him to perform at important occasions, he is called an ing’omba.
-When less famous, Ciwila mediums may come to such occasions to help in the ritual.
-And, since the beginning of the 20th century Ciwila possessed can be members of cult of affliction groups led by a shing’anga (Mashabe and, later, Mwami).
+Less famous Ciwila mediums may come to such occasions to help in the ritual.
+And, since the beginning of the 20th century, Ciwila-possessed individuals can be members of cult of affliction groups led by a shing’anga (Mashabe and, later, Mwami).
 They mostly perform in the rituals that the cult group organises.

 Also see Ciwila songs and dances.